snwh/ubuntu-post-install/README.md

 Ubuntu Post Install Script
 ==========================

-Original Author: Sam Hewitt

-License: GPLv3

-Original source can be found [here](https://github.com/snwh/ubuntu-post-install).
+This project provides a set of shell scripts to be run after a fresh install of an Ubuntu(-based) OS.
+It will install your favourite applications, set your preferred settings, etc.

+Feel free to copy, improve and distribute.

-You can get the latest version from the git repository:
+You can get the latest version from the original git repository:

     git clone https://github.com/snwh/ubuntu-post-install.git